ddnexus/pagy/docs/toolbox/paginators/offset.md

 `:offset` is a generic OFFSET paginator usable with ORM collections or regular `Array` objects.

+!!!warning Consider using the `:countish` paginator when possible!

+The [:countish](countish.md) offers identical UI features but it's faster.

+!!!

 It uses the complete OFFSET pagination technique, which triggers two SQL queries per request:

 - a `COUNT` query to get the count